MartinWeise/DSYS-UE1/readme.md

 ### Client

 The client operates in a single thread with a threadpool that spawns 2 threads (TCP/UPD) on start, listening for incoming streams.
 The pool is of the type `fixedThreadPool` because there will never be more than 3 threads at the same time.
 When the client types `!register <IP:Port>` the client program spawns a third thread whereas a other client can connect to it over TCP.
 Every Thread is closed upon `!exit`, not on `!logout` since the task description says "keep as long open as possible".
+Once a private message `!msg <recipient> <message>` is sent to a `!register <recipient>` person, the private socket closes.
+This is not very effective since the person has to open a private socket for each private message but it is what the task description has

 ## Performance